 Love to have a fancy gas fireplace?
 You can go for an LED accent lighting to decorate inside your gas fireplace.

-Cozying your room in a single touch of a remote control will be an added advantage.
+Cozying your room in a single touch of the remote control will be an added advantage.
 Fireplaces that operate with remote controls are gaining popularity because of their easiness in handling.

 Draws air from inside the room into the fireplace and delivers hot air.
 It accelerates the process of heating up your room.